 Does This Breed Get Along with Other Pets? 🐶 😽

 Neither of the parent breeds is known for being especially territorial or aggressive toward other animals.
 The best thing to do for your pup is to socialize them early on if you want their interactions with other animals to be positive.

-Early socialization is best to do with any new person or animal that might be coming in and out of the Bulldog Retriever Mix’s life.
+Early socialization is best done with any new person or animal that might be coming in and out of the Bulldog Retriever Mix’s life.
 Make sure they get used to and know how to behave around strangers.
-Bring them to dog parks to understand social aspects within the puppy community.
+Bring them to dog parks to understand the social aspects of the puppy community.
 If you have a cat, introduce them carefully.